This is the multi-page printable view of this section. Click here to print.

 • Build history

-When performing build pipeline actions (execution, stop, modification, deletion, etc.), user authentication information may be required, so it may be requested from the user in some cases.
+When performing build pipeline actions (run, stop, edit, delete, etc.), user credentials are required, so you may request them from the user as needed.

-If you are not registered as a Jenkins user, a User Registration Guide popup window opens, click the Go to Jenkins link to proceed with User Registration or Jenkins Initial Login.
+If you are not registered as a Jenkins user, when the User Registration Guide popup appears, click the Go to Jenkins link to sign up or perform your first Jenkins login.

-If Jenkins authentication information is not stored, a Add Account popup window opens, select Existing User Use or New User Creation in Account Type to add authentication information.
+Jenkins credentials are not stored; when the Add Account popup appears, select Use Existing User or Create New User in Account Type to add credentials.

-To run a build pipeline, follow these steps.
+To run the build pipeline, follow these steps.

-1. On the Build Pipeline page, click the Run button of the build pipeline you want to run.
+1. On the Build pipeline page, click the Run button of the build pipeline you want to execute.

-2. If there are parameters (parameters), the Pipeline Run Parameter Input popup window opens.
+2. If there are parameters, the Pipeline Execution Parameter Input popup window opens.

-3. Enter the necessary items and click the OK button.
+3. After entering the required fields, click the Confirm button.

 Caution

-If the Number of executors item in the Built-In Node of Jenkins system settings is set to 1 or more, pipeline execution may not be possible due to security issues.
+If the Number of executors setting for the Built-In Node in Jenkins system configuration is set to 1 or higher, a security issue may arise, preventing the pipeline from running.

 • In this case, you need to contact the Jenkins administrator to change the settings.

-• You can use it by changing the Number of executors item of the Built-In Node in the Jenkins management menu to 0.
+• In the Jenkins administration menu, you can enable it by changing the Number of executors item of the Built-In Node to 0.

-• Note Jenkins officially recommends avoiding build execution on the Controller Node.
+• Note Jenkins officially recommends avoiding running builds on the Controller Node.

-To view the build pipeline execution log, follow these steps.
+Follow these steps to view the build pipeline execution logs.

 1. On the Build Pipeline page, click the Log button of the build pipeline you want to run.